pythonindia/inpycon2019/cfp.md

 The point of this exercise is to make sure speakers are ready with their talks ahead of time.
 And also, to make sure they can finish the talk in the stipulated time.
 It is useful for the speakers too as they'd get feedback on the content delivery and presentation.

-Participation in the rehearsal sessions is be a mandatory step - we'll not be able to take unrehearsed talks to the final stage.
+Participation in the rehearsal sessions is likely to be a required step - chances of unrehearsed talk making it to final stage are substantially lower.

 ### Diversity